 Sample weights were calculated for each establishment and occupation in the survey.
 These weights reflected the relative size of the occupation within the establishment and of the establishment within the sample universe.
-Weights were used to aggregate the individual establishments or occupations into the various data series.
+Weights were used to aggregate data for the individual establishments or occupations into the various data series.

 If data were not provided by a sample member, the weights of responding sample members in the same or similar "cells" were adjusted to account for the missing data.
-This technique assumes that the mean value of the nonrespondents equals the mean value of the respondents at some detailed "cell" level.
+This technique assumes that the mean value of data for the nonrespondents equals the mean value of data for the respondents at some detailed "cell" level.
 Responding and nonresponding establishments were classified into these cells according to industry and employment size.
 Responding and nonresponding occupations within responding establishments were classified into cells that were additionally defined by major occupation group and job level.

 Establishments that were determined to be out of business or outside the scope of the survey had their weights changed to zero.
+In this survey, the nonresponse rates for all industries, private industry, and State and local government were within regular survey standards.